Simple Past Tense

 • I went to my friend's marriage party, so I enjoyed it a lot.

-• The Board of Examination delayed the final exam.
+• The Board of Examinations delayed the final exam.

 • Govt deployed its army near the border.